Henry-Turtle/Scouting-Program/README.md

 <img src = "./resources/readme_assets/auto.png">
 <img src = "./resources/readme_assets/manual.png">
 <img src = "./resources/readme_assets/combined.png">
 <div>Match info pages show cone placement, sorted by auto, manual, and combined.
-While a team info page can show general strategy trends, these match info pages let you see exact breakdows of a team's placements.
+While a team info page can show general strategy trends, these match info pages let you see the exact breakdowns of a team's placements.
 It easily lets you see how strong a team's Autonomous mode is, where they place their beacon, and junctions they cycle onto.</div>
 <br>

 <h2>Technical Difficulties</h2>
 <ul>
-<li>For some reason, the program never worked correctly on mac; this ended up not being an issue, becuase we had enough windows computers.</li>
+<li>For some reason, the program never worked correctly on mac; this ended up not being an issue, because we had enough windows computers.</li>
 <li>I never quite got the server running bug free, because the project was discontinued before I finished it</li>
 <li>I would later realize that there are public databases where tons of game information is available.
 I may reattempt this project in the future, and I will definitely use these APIs instead of manually recording data.
 </ul>